Luxembourg: National awakening (1815–1890)

-In 1842 Luxembourg joined the German Customs Union (Zollverein).
+In 1842, Luxembourg joined the German Customs Union (Zollverein).
 This resulted in the opening of the German market, the development of Luxembourg's steel industry, and expansion of Luxembourg's railway network from 1855 to 1875.

 After the Luxembourg Crisis of 1866 nearly led to war between Prussia and France, as both were unwilling to see the other taking influence over Luxembourg and its mighty fortress, the Grand Duchy's independence and neutrality were reaffirmed by the Second Treaty of London and Prussia was finally willing to withdraw its troops from the Fortress of Luxembourg under the condition that the fortifications would be dismantled.
 That happened the same year.
 At the time of the Franco-Prussian war in 1870, Luxembourg's neutrality was respected, and neither France nor Germany invaded the country.

 As a result of the recurring disputes between the major European powers, the people of Luxembourg gradually developed a consciousness of independence and a national awakening took place in the 19th century.
 The people of Luxembourg began referring to themselves as Luxembourgers, rather than being part of one of the larger surrounding nations.
-This consciousness of Mir wëlle bleiwe wat mir sinn culminated in 1890, when the last step towards full independence was finally taken: due to a succession crisis the Dutch monarchy ceased to hold the title Grand-Duke of Luxembourg.
-Beginning with Adolph of Nassau-Weilburg, the Grand-Duchy would have their own monarchy, thus reaffirming its full independence.
+This consciousness of Mir wëlle bleiwe wat mir sinn ("We want to remain what we are") culminated in 1890, when the last step towards full independence was finally taken: due to a succession crisis the Dutch monarchy ceased to hold the title Grand-Duke of Luxembourg.
+Beginning with Adolph of Nassau-Weilburg, the Grand-Duchy would have its own monarchy, thus reaffirming its full independence.

-Two German occupations and interwar political crisis (1890–1945)
+German occupations and interwar political crisis (1890–1945)

-In August 1914, during World War I, Imperial Germany violated Luxembourg's neutrality by invading it in order to defeat France.
+In August 1914, during World War I, Imperial Germany violated Luxembourg's neutrality by invading it to defeat France.
 Nevertheless, despite the German occupation, Luxembourg was allowed to maintain much of its independence and political mechanisms.
 Unaware of the fact that Germany secretly planned to annex the Grand-Duchy in case of a German victory (the Septemberprogramm), the Luxembourgish government continued to pursue a policy of strict neutrality.
-However, the Luxembourgish population did not believe Germany's good intentions, fearing that Germany would annex Luxembourg.
-Around 3,700 Luxembourgers served in the French army, of whom 2,000 died.
-Their sacrifices have been commemorated at the Gëlle Fra.
+However, the Luxembourgish population did not believe Germany had good intentions, fearing that it would annex Luxembourg.
+Around 1,000 Luxembourgers served in the French army; their sacrifices have been commemorated at the Gëlle Fra.

-After the war, Grand-Duchess Marie-Adélaïde, was seen by many people (including the French and Belgian governments) as having collaborated with the Germans and calls for her abdication and the establishment of a Republic became louder.
+After the war, Grand-Duchess Marie-Adélaïde was seen by many people (including the French and Belgian governments) as having collaborated with the Germans and calls for her abdication and the establishment of a Republic became louder.
 After the retreat of the German army, communists in Luxembourg City and Esch-sur-Alzette tried to establish a soviet worker's republic similar to the ones emerging in Germany, but these attempts lasted only 2 days.

-In November 1918, a motion in the Chamber of Deputies demanding the abolition of the monarchy was defeated narrowly by 21 votes to 19 (with 3 abstentions).
+In November 1918, a motion in the Chamber of Deputies demanding the abolition of the monarchy was defeated narrowly by 21 votes to 19 (with three abstentions).